codescalersinternships/home/README2023.md

   - the issue describes the progress (exact copy of the track file with checkeboxes), there needs to be daily updates using comments
 - For every project in the internship, the intern should create a repo in the format of `$projectname-$internname` e.g `iniparser-ahmed`
 - Every intern is expected to deliver at least [2 sessions](./sessionsideas.md) with presentations to the rest of the team during the whole internship
+- There's daily work section to work on "daily" along with the weekly plan